mvolkmann/blog/src/swift.md

 The most commonly used access control keyword is `private` and the second most commonly used is `internal` which is the default.

+Specifying `public private(set)` on a property means that the property can be accessed as if it were `public`, but can only be modified as if it were `private`.

 ## Ranges